jmcurran/IBSAR-Prog/02-Tuesday.Rmd

 <p style="background-color:#ccccff;text-align:center">Tuesday 28<sup>th</sup> 11:30 Narrabeen</p>
 ## Identifying Clusters Of Patients With Diabetes Using A Markov Birth-Death Process {-}
 <p style="text-align:center">
-Thomas Lumley, Mugdha Manda, and Susan Wells<br>
+Thomas Lumley, Mugdha Manda, and Susan Wells<br />
-University of Auckland<br>
+University of Auckland<br />
 </p>
 Estimating disease trajectories has increasingly become more essential to clinical practitioners to administer effective treatment to their patients.
 A part of describing disease trajectories involves taking patients' medical histories and sociodemographic factors into account and grouping them into similar groups, or clusters.
 Advances in computerised patient databases have paved a way for identifying such trajectories in patients by recording a patient's medical history over a long period of time (longitudinal data): we studied data from the PREDICT-CVD dataset, a national primary-care cohort from which people with diabetes from 2002-2015 were identified through routine clinical practice.
 We fitted a Bayesian hierarchical linear model with latent clusters to the repeated measurements of HbA1c and eGFR, using the Markov birth-death process proposed by Stephens (2000) to handle the changes in dimensionality as clusters were added or removed.
 <p style="background-color:#ccccff;text-align:center">Tuesday 28<sup>th</sup> 11:30 Gunnamatta</p>
 ## Challenges Analysing Combined Agricultural Field Trials With Partially Overlapping Treatments {-}
 <p style="text-align:center">
-Kerry Bell and Michael Mumford<br>
+Kerry Bell and Michael Mumford<br />
-Queensland Department of Agriculture and Fisheries<br>
+Queensland Department of Agriculture and Fisheries<br />
 </p>
 To make recommendations on which management practices have the potential to increase crop yield there needs to be a consistent pattern demonstrated across trials from many environments.
 This presentation considers a case study looking at 31 mungbean trials in northern Australian from 2014 to 2016.
 The trials did not always have consistent factors (e.g. variety, row spacing or target plant density) or even consistent factor levels.
 To overcome the issue of inconsistent factors, environments were defined as the combination of site, year and any management factors not common across trials (e.g. time of sowing, irrigation, fertiliser).